2018 Virginia's 10th congressional district election: Lindsey Stover

 Lindsey Stover is a graduate of Harvard University Kennedy School of Government and owner of Edwards, Davis Stover and Associates, a small communications firm that works with veteran-owned small businesses and companies.
 She is a communications strategist, former Obama administration official, and first-time candidate who announced her candidacy in April 2017.
-Stover argues she is the only primary candidate with extensive, senior-level federal legislative experience, having brokered compromises in Congress to pass bills and briefed President Obama in the Situation Room.
-She also has talked about being raised by a single mother and working her way through college.
+Stover argued that she was the only primary candidate with extensive, senior-level federal legislative experience, having brokered compromises in Congress to pass bills and briefed President Obama in the Situation Room.
+She spoke about being raised by a single mother and working her way through college.

 Jennifer Wexton

 Jennifer Wexton was educated at the University of Maryland and the William & Mary Law School.
-She is currently a state senator.
+She was currently a state senator.
 She was encouraged to run for the U.S. House seat by national Democratic leaders.
-Richard L. Saslaw has said that "Wexton, from an ideological standpoint, is a perfect fit for that district" because "She's a liberal but not to the point where it's going to scare off the slightly moderate to conservative voters."
+Richard L. Saslaw said that "Wexton, from an ideological standpoint, is a perfect fit for that district" because "She's a liberal but not to the point where it's going to scare off the slightly moderate to conservative voters."
 Her state senate district included much of the northeastern portion of the congressional district.